 In 1863, The Bay Islands were incorporated as a department of Honduras, with its own Governor; Governor Martinez was a Garifuna native from Trujillo.

-In 1870, the bananas Industry became an important source of revenue.
+In 1870, the banana Industry became an important source of revenue.

-In June 1873, The General Sherman of the U.S.A Navy attacked the Island of Utila because Bay Islanders were running guns to Cuba, Haiti and to the Confederate Army of Southern United States during the American Civil War.
+In June 1873, The General Sherman of the U.S Navy attacked the Island of Utila because Bay Islanders were running guns to Cuba, Haiti and to the Confederate Army of the Southern United States during the American Civil War.

 In 1875 the first US consul to the Bay Island Frank E. Frye in his annual report to the US Department of State wrote the following words in reference to the Bay Islands and its people “The people greatly desire a stable government and would hail with delight the news of their acquisition by the United States.
 A better Naval station in the West Indies could not be found.”